dmotte/desktainer/README.md

 For a more complex example, refer to the `docker-compose.yml` file.

 TODO you can make your own Dockerfile starting from this and/or mount your own supervisord file.
-See example of how to extend: TODO `example-extended` (sshd + siab + browser)
+See example of how to extend: TODO `example-extended` (sshd + siab + browser + other packages see t.o.Dockerfile and various p.b.)

-TODO workflow, license

 ### Environment variables